Sphere10/Hydrogen/doc/Architecture/3-tier Architecture.md

 # What is a 3-tier Architecture?

-A  3-tier architecture is a method for structuring the code of a non-trivial software system.
+A  3-tier architecture is a method for structuring the code of a software system.
 It typically decomposes a system into 3 primary tiers.

-1. **Presentation**: responsible for all aspects that interface with the user.
-This tier contains all presentation-oriented modules of which may depend on other tiers (primarily, the processing-tier).
-Modules in this tier include graphical, console and background executables as well as libraries that support    that functionality.
+1. **Presentation**: responsible for all aspects user interface.
+This tier contains all presentation-oriented modules which (may) depend on other tiers for their operation (primarily, the processing-tier).
+Modules in the presentation-tier include graphical, console and background executables as well as libraries that support that functionality.

 2. **Processing**: responsible for things computational and algorithmic.
-Modules in the processing tier are also known as "business logic" modules that contains logic which process data.
-Modules in the processing tier includes application logic, business logic, blockchain consensus rules, cryptographic security, cryptography.
-This tier contains computational-oriented projects which do not depend on user interaction, but may on data tier.
+Modules in the processing-tier are also known as "business logic" and are primarily concerned with the processing and transformation of data.
+Modules in the processing-tier includes application logic, business components, consensus rules and hydrogen core.
+Modules in this are computational-oriented that may depend on data tier (and ancillary tiers).

-3. **Data**: responsible for all things related to data storage-oriented modules.
+3. **Data**: responsible for all things data-persistence.
 Includes database drivers, blockchain databases, relational databases, file-based storage formats.

 ### Ancillary-tiers

-4. **Communications**: responsible for all communication modules in the application.
-These modules include TCP/IP libraries, JSON API clients and services, Web Sockets libraries for the application.
-This tier is contained within the Data-tier.
+4. **Communications**: responsible for all the communication modules in the application.
+This tier is 1-part presentation, 1-part processing and 1-part data depending on the context.
+Modules include TCP/IP libraries, P2P protocol implementations, JSON API clients and services, Web Sockets libraries for the application.

 5. **Data Objects**: a collection of modules that define data objects used throughout the 3 primary tiers.
 These include light-weight data objects, POCO, file format definitions, database entities, blockchain objects, data-transfer objects (DTOs).